Tallahassee Memorial HealthCare: History

 1974 the Family Practice Residency program opened and helped alleviate the hospital's shortage of doctors.
 On June 30, 1976 TMH became Tallahassee Memorial Regional Medical Center, Inc. In 1977 Tallahassee Memorial helped establish Voluntary Hospitals of America to unify non-profit hospitals nationwide.
 In 1978 The TMH Auxiliary provided 40,932 hours and purchased a heart-lung machine for $24,460 and a portable image intensifier for $43,500.

 During January 1988 Duncan Moore, administrator of Phoebe Putney Memorial Hospital in Albany, Georgia, accepted the position as president and CEO of Tallahassee Memorial, which lasted until his retirement in 2003.
 In 2003 Mark G. O'Bryant accepted the position of CEO and President, ushering in a new era.
 In 1997 TMH had an on-site kindergarten and becomes one of Florida's newest partnership schools.
 TMRMC became Tallahassee Memorial HealthCare in 1998.

 In 2003 TMH started an improvement and expansion plan adding the Behavioral Health Center, Bixler Emergency Center, Cancer Center, Heart and Vascular Center, Medicine Services, NeuroScience and Orthopedic, Surgery Center, and Women's and Children's Services followed by a Women's Pavilion.
 The Women's Pavilion features the region's only Level III Neonatal Intensive Care Unit.

 On January 15, 2008 TMH opened the Urgent Care Center to better improve patient flow through the Emergency Center.
 This new center gives patients with nonemergency issues somewhere to go instead of waiting in the Emergency Center as long.

 The Emergency Center-Northeast was added in 2013 to cater to children and senior patients.

+In 2024, TMH opened a new Medical Office Plaza in Panama City Beach, Florida.